ericktateishi/scoreplay-album/README.md

 # ScorePaly Album Search

-This project is a SPA Web Application developed in ReactJs to build a
+This project is a SPA Web Application developed in ReactJs to build a small search album app.

-This project is an API based on [Strapi](https://strapi.io/documentation/developer-docs/latest/getting-started/introduction.html) that provides and saves the data for Beauty Ops.
-Beauty Ops is an app that allows salon owners to have an insight into their entire business through reports.

 ## Technologies